Our ToolShare Program is all about connecting people with tools!

-Collecting food from our backyard is easy, but it does a require some equipment.
+Collecting food from our backyard is easy, but it does require some equipment.
 Wildsight’s Tool Share is an expanding cooperative resource that gives access to the tools needed to preserve the food you grow.
-The library includes apple presses, a dehydrator, canning stove, a smoker, tree pruners and more.
+The library includes apple presses, dehydrators, a smoker, tree pruners and more.
 Why buy your own when using Wildsight’s equipment is so easy and convenient!

 You can visit our ‘virtual tool shed’ to create an account and check it out.
 Below is a list of what we currently have available.
 This program is funded by your generous donations.
 Thank you!

 Our ToolShare program is temporarily paused due to COVID-19.

 Please check back for any updates.

 2 – apple picker poles and bags